instagibbs/bolts/XX-eltoo-onchain.md

     - Until latest update transaction is mined or invalidated settlement transaction resolves the state output:
-      - SHOULD estimate the cost of updating current state output to the latest update transaction and settlement transaction, weighing it against the value owed to the user in the latest.
+      - SHOULD estimate the cost of updating current state output to the latest update transaction and settlement transaction, weighing it against the value claimable on-chain by the user in the latest.
-        In the degenerate case of no `to_node` outputs to itself or HLTC outputs, there is no incentive to claim the latest channel state.
+        In the degenerate case of no `to_node` outputs to itself or HTL C outputs, there is no incentive to claim the latest channel state.
       - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the invalidated update transactions' state output, recovering the necessary control block information from the invalidated update transaction's annex field.
-      - If the latest update transaction is failing to be mined within the proper window, package RBF replacement with a higher fee ephemeral anchor spend is recommended to avoid old state being successfully used, or timeout fulfilled HTLCs with incoming value.
+      - If the latest update transaction is failing to be mined within the proper window, package RBF replacement with a higher fee ephemeral anchor spend is recommended to avoid old state being successfully used, or fulfilled HTLCs with incoming value being successfully timeout
     - If the latest update transaction is then confirmed:
       - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the corresponding pre-signed *settlement transaction*